-For students with a medically diagnosed life-threatening allergy (anaphylaxis), the district will take appropriate steps for the student’s safety, including implementing a nursing care plan.
+For students with a medically diagnosed life-threatening allergy (anaphylaxis), Bellingham Public Schools will take appropriate steps for the student’s safety, including implementing a nursing care plan.
 The district will utilize the Guidelines for the Care of Students with Anaphylaxis published by the Office of the Superintendent of Public Instruction.

 Nursing Care Plan